dbaarda/rollsum-chunking/RESULTS.rst

 exponential chunking has better deduplication than normalized-chunking, and is just as fast or faster with the same amount of cut-point-skipping.
-The deduplication benefits reported in the FastCDC paper are due to changes in the average chunk size and distribution.
-The speed benefits are due to increasing the minimum size limit (cut-point skipping).
+The deduplication benefits reported in the FastCDC paper are due to changes in the average chunk size and distribution, not the algorithm.
+The speed benefits are mostly due to increasing the minimum size limit (cut-point skipping).
 They never compared FastCDC against simple exponential chunking for the same average and minimum chunk size.
 If you do, it turns out simple exponential chunking gets better deduplication and is just as fast or faster.

 FastCDC's hash judgement checking a random selection of hash bits are zero should give a worse distribution and not be faster than using simple ``hash <